priyamturing/agent_harness/README.md

   - OpenAI: `gpt-5-high` (mapped to `gpt-5` with reasoning effort set to `high`)
   - Anthropic: `claude-4.5-sonnet-reasoning`
   - xAI: `grok-4`
+- Launches multiple models in a single CLI invocation; pass `--model` more than once to fan out runs
 - Binds all MCP tools to the selected LLM so it can call them while solving the scenario
 - Streams any reasoning traces emitted by the model for easier debugging
 - Automatically provisions a unique MCP workspace each run by sending an `x-database-id` header
 - Requests OpenAI reasoning summaries and encrypted reasoning tokens so follow-up turns can reference prior cogitation if needed
-- After each scenario, runs the harness verifiers against the same database via the MCP SQL runner endpoint (`/api/sql-runner`)
+- Replays the harness verifiers after every MCP tool call (and again at the end of each scenario) so progress is visible in real time
 - Optional Textual-based UI so every parallel run can stream into its own terminal tab
+- Writes per-run JSON artifacts (conversation history, tool calls, verifier snapshots) under a session folder named after the harness file

 ## Installation